delower186/wp-todo/readme.txt

 == Contribute ==
 This may have bugs and lack of many features.
 If you want to contribute on this project, you are more than welcome.
 Please fork the repository from [Github](https://github.com/delower186/wp-todo).

 == Custom Development & Feature Requests ==

-Need a custom feature or want to enhance Project Manager to fit your workflow?
-I provide custom WordPress plugin development, feature requests, and tailored solutions to make your project management seamless.

-== Custom Development & Feature Requests ==